 The completion of a genome map for pink salmon provides important information for addressing genetic issues related to two other Components of the Pink Salmon Restoration Program.
 The numerous genetic markers identified in the course of this study will provide greatly increased power and resolution to identify stocks of pink salmon on a very fine scale (Stock Separation and Management).
 In addition, understanding the process of mutation will help identify appropriate markers for use in stock identification.
 The genome map also provides a platform to test for the presence of genes having major effects on traits of importance for the management of pink salmon, and to test for phenotypes associated with specific combinations of multilocus genotypes (Lander and Schork 1994).
-These genetic markers will be of great value in identifying fish from supplementation programs (hatchery-raised stocks) and detecting their ecological and genetic interactions with wild fish (Supplementation).
+These genetic markers will be of great value in genetically identifying fish from supplementation programs (hatchery-raised stocks) and detecting their ecological and genetic interactions with wild fish (Supplementation).

-This aspect of the research was being performed at the ASLC research facilities.
+This aspect of the research is being performed at the ASLC research facilities.
 Approximately 50,000 and 24,000 marked fish were released in spring of 1999 and 2000 respectively.
-We collected 36 sexually mature adults in Resurrection Bay from the 1998 cohort and 259 sexually mature adults in Resurrection Bay from the 1999 cohort produced from wild pink salmon collected from Likes Creek.
-A sample of the fish was collected at release and will be analyzed so that their genetic characteristics prior to the marine phase of the life cycle can be compared to the returning adults.
+We will collect surviving individuals when they return to upper Resurrection Bay at sexual maturity.
+A sample of the fish were collected at release and will be analyzed so that their genetic characteristics prior to the marine phase of the life cycle can be compared to the returning adults.
 We will test for genetic effects on phenotypes of special importance by comparing the genotypes of the released fish with the genotypes of the returning fish.
 This will allow us to test for genes with a major effect on marine survival.
-We will test for loci or regions of the genome that have a large effect on phenotypes of interest, socalled quantitative trait loci (QTL's).
+We will test for loci or regions of the genome that have a large effect on phenotypes of interest, so-called quantitative trait loci (QTL's).
 For example, Jackson et al. (1998) recently have presented evidence for QTL's that affect upper temperature tolerance in rainbow trout linked to two of 24 polymorphic loci that they examined.
 Mousseau et al. (1998) have used a similar approach to estimate heritabilities for weight, length, and age at sexual maturation in chinook salmon.